 I don’t know about you, but I am starting to become very overwhelmed by the amount of pressure we place on ourselves every time the Christmas season comes up.
 It seems that good old-fashioned fun has been traded for too much busy time.
 We scramble and stress out on ways to make the Christmas season magical for our kids and family.
 However, the season can be very magical if we just bring it back to basics.
 After all, the simple things in life are often the most magical of all.

 If you are looking for some ways to slow things down and have good, innocent fun this Christmas, here are some retro Christmas ideas to celebrate Christmas to help you and your kids make fun memories.

 Stuff stockings with classic items.

 I was just saying to my husband the other day that I hadn’t heard of a caroling troop doing it in years.
 Caroling used to be a staple Christmas activity!
-Many churches still form caroling groups, though, so if you are able to, carol with your kids this year.
-It is fun to bundle up, share some favorite songs with people (many of whom are homebound) and drink hot cocoa afterward.
+Many churches still form caroling groups, though, so if you can, carol with your kids this year.
+It is fun to bundle up, share some favorite songs with people (many of whom are homebound), and drink hot cocoa afterward.

 Make some of your own Christmas tree decorations.

 It used to be that folks made their own tree decor and garland.
 Do you remember ever seeing popcorn or orange and cranberry garland on trees?
 It is a super easy Christmas decoration to make and can bring some fun retro charm to your holidays while providing a low-key activity to celebrate as well.
 Check out these tips on how to dry oranges.